- Apply to UW

 Some states, including Wyoming (but not Colorado) use the National Conference of Bar Examiners (NCBEX) to complete the background check and character & fitness portion of the bar application.
-If you are applying to take the bar exam in Wyoming, in addition to completing the Application for Admission and other required forms on the Wyoming State Bar's website, you will also have to complete the NCBE Character and Fitness Application on the NCBEX website.
+If you are applying to take the bar exam in Wyoming, in addition to completing the Application for Admission and other required forms on the Wyoming Supreme Court's website, you will also have to complete the NCBE Character and Fitness Application on the NCBEX website.
 Click on the link for the NCBE Character and Fitness Application, then on the right-hand side of the page, click on "Create an Account."

 State of Colorado Bar Admission